 When SUMIF uses criteria that you have specified it only matches the first and last name and ignores the characters in the matching values for the same position where you have used a question mark.

 So the crux is this: A question mark represents a single character in a text string.

 3. Tilde [~] with SUMIFS

-But if you work includes to managing most dirty data then a tilde could be helpful for you someday.
+I’m not sure if you will ever require using a tilde as a wildcard character.
+But if your work includes managing most dirty data then a tilde could be helpful for you someday.

 Tilde: A Quick Intro

 In simple words, tilde nullifies the effect of wildcard characters (Asterisk and Question Mark).

 For example, if you are trying to sum values using a text in which you have an asterisk or a question mark as a real character, SUMIF will treat them as a wildcard instead of a real character.